vanttec/vanttec_documentation/source/drone/drone_electronics_embedded_systems.rst

-Drone electronics and embedded systems
+Drone electronics and Embedded Systems
 ======================================